 - Flat Rock Falls

-Once you’ve arrived at the Conservation Hut, find the start of the walking trail left of the building, where the path heads into the bush.
+Once you’ve arrived at the Conservation Hut, look for the start of the walking trail to the left of the building, where the path leads into the bush.

-The first section of the walk is an easy-to-follow path on wooden steps before it arrives at the Queen Victoria Lookout, which offers fantastic views of the Jamison Valley.
+The first section is an easy-to-follow path with wooden steps, leading to Queen Victoria Lookout, which offers fantastic views over the Jamison Valley.

-This lookout is soon followed by the Empress Lookout, from where you can see the top of Empress Falls if you look closely.
+Shortly after, you’ll reach Empress Lookout, where you can spot the top of Empress Falls if you look closely.

-From Empress Lookout, the walking track quickly descends into the valley via metal stairs and steps cut into the rocks.
+From Empress Lookout, the track quickly descends into the valley via metal stairs and steps cut into the rock.

-While this section of the track is quite steep, the various handrails and the stairs make it easy and safe to navigate.
+While this part of the walk is quite steep, handrails and stairs make it safe and manageable.

-The track soon arrives at an intersection with the Nature Track, where you have to turn left to continue on the main track to Empress Falls.
+The track soon reaches an intersection with the Nature Track.
+Turn left here to stay on the main trail to Empress Falls.

 1. Empress Falls

-Before arriving at Empress Falls, the track crosses Isobel Creek via stepping stones, entering a more lush rainforest-type environment.
+Before reaching Empress Falls, the track crosses Isobel Creek via stepping stones and enters a lush, rainforest-like environment.

-Just past this creek crossing, Empress Falls becomes visible between the trees, with the track going around the waterfall and continuing via a set of stepping stones in front of the water spectacle.
+Just past the creek crossing, Empress Falls becomes visible through the trees.
+The path curves around the waterfall and continues via another set of stepping stones in front of the water spectacle.

-The views from that spot of the waterfall are spectacular, and if you’re lucky, you might even spot some canyoners abseiling down the falls into the pool.
+The views from here are spectacular, and if you’re lucky, you might spot canyoners abseiling down the falls into the pool below.

 2. Sylvia Falls

-The stepping stones in front of Empress Falls are where the walking track crosses the Valley of the Waters Creek.
+The stepping stones in front of Empress Falls mark where the track crosses Valley of the Waters Creek.

-To continue the walk to Sylvia Falls, keep following the path after crossing the creek, and the next waterfall will soon appear on your left.
+To continue to Sylvia Falls, follow the path beyond the creek crossing.
+The next waterfall then soon appears on your left.

-The track descends further into the valley via a staircase alongside Sylvia Falls before arriving at another set of stepping stones right in front of the waterfall.
+The track descends further into the valley via a staircase alongside Sylvia Falls, eventually reaching another set of stepping stones directly in front of the cascade.

-The views into the other direction are fantastic, too, with the valley below and the cliff walls surrounding the valley.
+Don’t forget to look back!
+The views in the other direction are just as rewarding, with the valley below and the surrounding cliff walls framing the scene.

 3. Lodore Falls

-After crossing the creek once again via the stepping stones, the track descends further via a set of stairs, keeping the valley and the creek to the right.
+After crossing the creek once again via stepping stones, the track continues downhill via a set of stairs, with the valley and creek to your right.

-This is where the Valley of the Waters Creek makes a big drop in the form of Lodore Falls, a rather large waterfall spectacle.
+This is where Valley of the Waters Creek makes a dramatic drop, forming the large and impressive Lodore Falls.

-But as spectacular as Lodore Falls is, the views are obscured by the trees along the walking path, although there are a few spots where you can still see bits of the waterfall.
+While Lodore Falls is certainly a highlight, the views are mostly obscured by trees along the path.
+That said, there are a few spots where you can catch glimpses of the waterfall.

 4. Flat Rock Falls

-The track soon passes an intersection with the National Pass walking track (which is closed until further notice) and continues in a zig-zag style to Flat Rock Falls.
+The track soon passes an intersection with the National Pass walking track (closed indefinitely) and continues in a zigzag fashion towards Flat Rock Falls.

-This waterfall might be a bit smaller than the previous ones, but it’s just as pretty in its own right.
+This waterfall is a bit smaller than the previous ones, but it’s just as pretty in its own way.

-The trail continues beyond Flat Rock Falls with more waterfalls to discover, in the following order:
+The trail continues beyond Flat Rock Falls with more waterfalls to discover, however, this section has been closed for quite some time.

 - Brittania Falls